 A soil that is drained or protected (for instance, by dikes or levees) meets the definition of a hydric soil if the upper part formed under anaerobic conditions in an unaltered state.
 Drained or protected hydric soils generally have one or more of the indicators.
 Not all areas that have hydric soils qualify as wetlands.
-For example, a soil that formed under anaerobic conditions but no longer has wetland hydrology or supports hydrophytic vegetation still meets the definition of a hydric soil.
-However, the area will not meet the requirements of a wetland determined by the three factor approach (presence of hydric soils, wetland hydrology, and hydrophytic vegetation).
+For example, a soil that formed under anaerobic conditions but no longer has wetland hydrology nor supports hydrophytic vegetation still meets the definition of a hydric soil.
+However, the area will not meet the requirements of a federal wetland determined by the three-factor approach

+(presence of hydric soils, wetland hydrology, and hydrophytic vegetation).

 There are hydric soils with morphologies that are difficult to interpret.
-These include soils with black, gray, or red parent material; soils with high pH; soils high or low in content of organic matter; recently developed hydric soils; and soils high in iron inputs.
-In some cases we do not currently have indicators to assist in the identification of hydric soils in these situations.
+These include soils with black, gray, or red parent materials; soils with high pH or salts; soils high or low in organic matter content; recently developed hydric soils; and soils high in iron inputs.
+In these cases, the current published indicators do not always function to identify a hydric soil.
 As long as the soil meets the definition of a hydric soil, the lack of an indicator does not preclude the soil from being hydric.

 The indicators were developed mostly to identify the boundary of hydric soil areas and generally work best on the margins.
-For example, redoximorphic features are most likely to occur in soils that cycle between anaerobic (reduced) and aerobic (oxidized) conditions.
-In some cases, portions of an area under near-constant saturation will not display an indicator.
+Additionally, indicators are designed to leverage the most readily observable redoximorphic features, which are more likely to occur in soils that cycle between anaerobic (reduced) and aerobic (oxidized) conditions.
+It is important to acknowledge that portions of an area under near-constant saturation may not display an indicator.
+Therefore, a prudent investigator might transect across the wetland towards the upland position to locate the wetland boundary.

 Morphological features of hydric soils indicate that saturation and anaerobic conditions have existed under either contemporary or former hydrologic regimes.
-Where soil morphology seems inconsistent with the landscape, vegetation, or observable hydrology, it may be necessary to obtain the assistance of an experienced soil or wetland scientist to determine whether the soil is hydric.
+Where soil morphology seems inconsistent with the landscape, vegetation, or observable hydrology, it is recommended to consult with an experienced soil or wetland scientist to determine whether the soil is hydric.